louthy/language-ext/README.md

     Assert.IsTrue(array[4] == 5);
 ```

-Note, this isn't the strict definition of `cons`, but it's a pragmatic implementation that returns an `IEnumerable<T>`, is lazy, and behaves the same.
+_Note, this isn't the strict definition of `cons`, but it's a pragmatic implementation that returns an `IEnumerable<T>`, is lazy, and behaves the same.
+Functional purists, please don't get too worked up!
+I am yet to think of a way of implemeting a proper type-safe `cons` (that can also represent trees, etc.) in C#._

 Functional languages usually have additional list constructor syntax which makes the `cons` approach easier.
 It usually looks something like this: